-What are the BIK rates?
+What are the BIK Rates for Company Car Tax

 BIK or benefit in kind rates are used by HMRC to work out the income tax payable on a company car benefit.